How to contact us for advice

 • Ensure they understand what further court hearings there are and what the court will be deciding at them.

 Sometimes, a person might benefit from having the help of an intermediary where there are no court proceedings.
 For example, when they are having meetings with children’s services.
 They can help the person to understand and communicate during meetings.
-They can also help with understanding any documents.
+And help with understanding any documents.

-If there are no court proceedings, the costs of an intermediary will need to be met in another way.
+If there are no court proceedings, the court won’t pay for the costs of an intermediary.
+They cost will need to be covered in another way.
 For example, children’s services can be asked if they will agree to pay for an intermediary to help.

 Finding an intermediary